Valley Centertainment

 Valley Centertainment is a leisure and entertainment complex in the Don Valley in Sheffield, South Yorkshire, England.
-It was built on land previously occupied by steel mills which also includes what is now Meadowhall shopping centre and the Fly DSA Arena.
+It was built on land previously occupied by steel mills which also includes what is now Meadowhall shopping centre and the Utilita Arena.
 It is home to several restaurants, bars, a cinema, and a bowling alley as well as other attractions.

 Attractions

 Cinema

 The Cineworld cinema is one of the busiest in the UK, with 1.8 million visits a year and has more screens than any other Cineworld multiplex with twenty screens in all.
 It is also one of the first cinemas to introduce digital screens and introduced an IMAX screen in 2012.
 As of 2021, the cinema also contains a 4DX screen and Screen X, as well as a Starbucks inside the venue.

 Opening on 5 November 1998 as a Virgin Megaplex, it later re-branded in October 1999 to UGC before becoming Cineworld in 2005.